joshtynjala/optimizing-performance-for-the-flash-platform/minimizing-cpu-usage.md

 flag.
 Any 1x1 pixel or 0x0 pixel content is started, preventing helper SWF files from being deferred if the webmaster fails to include the `hasPriority` flag.
 SWF files can still be started when clicked, however.
-This behavior is called “click to play.”
+This behavior is called "click to play."
 The following diagrams show the effects of setting the `hasPriority` parameter to different values:

 ![](./img/oc_haspriority_setting_false.png)